-Chair of the Board Risk Committee appointed 7 December 2022
+Director (independent & non-executive)\ Chair of the Board Risk Committee appointed 7 December 2022

-Qualifications Bachelor of Economics (Accounting)

-Master of Commerce

-Memberships Chartered Accountant

-Experience Kristen is an experienced director with over 25 years' experience in asset management, commercial finance, risk management and investment governance.
+Qualifications Bachelor of Economics (Accounting) Master of Commerce Memberships Chartered Accountant Graduate member, Australian Institute of Company Directors Experience Kristen is an experienced director with over 25 years' experience in asset management, commercial finance, risk management and investment governance.
 Kristen has been a director of Australian Mutual Bank since 2019.

-Bethany Williams
+Bethany Willian Director (indepe ns endent & non-executive)

 Qualifications Bachelor of Laws

-Bachelor of Arts, major in Politics Graduate Diploma Legal Practice Diploma of Project Management Diploma of Quality Auditing
+Bachelor of Arts, major in Politics

+Alla Graduate Diploma Legal Practice

+Diploma of Project Management

+Diploma of Quality Auditing

 Diploma of Human Resource Management

 Diploma of Business Administration

 Diploma of Business

 Diploma of Management

 Certificate in Governance and Risk Management

-Memberships Gr
+Memberships Graduate member, Australian Institute of Company Directors

+Experience Director since 2022

-Various Senior Project & Policy roles, NSW Department Planning & Environment
+Various Senior Project & Policy roles, NSW Department Planning & Environment 2011-present

-2011-present

 Director, Sylvanvale Foundation and Sylvanvale Limited 2014-present

-Each director has been assessed against independence factors contained within the ASX Good Governance Principles.
+\Each director has been assessed against independence factors contained within the ASX Good Governance Principles.
 Directors with tenure of more than ten years have been further assessed, and it is considered that each director's period of tenure has not compromised the director's independence.

-The following Directors retired from the Board during the financial year

-Hans Roger Kludass From 2009 to 21 November 2022 John Anthony Cottee From 2005 to 23 November 2022
+The following Directors retired from the Board during the financial yearHans Roger KludassFrom 2009 to 21 November 2022John Anthony CotteeFrom 2005 to 23 November 2022